coolwei-the-developer/crypto_prototype/README.md

 # crypto
 crypto source for rylan fish shop

-This baby use sha3_256 algorithm
+This baby use sha3_256 algorithm the one Ethereum use